 While your family’s medical history isn’t technically your medical history, it’s significant because it can help your doctor factor in genetic possibilities for you developing issues you currently show no signs of suffering from.
 So yes, go ahead and tell your doctor your family’s medical history as well.
 Parents, grandparents, ancestors, aunts and uncles, brothers and sisters, and anyone else you can think of.
 Oh go on then, throw a couple of cousin degrees in there too.
 No, don’t make a list for that.
 To really get it right, you’ll want to make a chart.
 I speak with humour, but this could actually be amazingly helpful to your doctor and thus, to your health and well being.

 Whether you’re using an external webcam or the camera on your device, your doctor is relying on that camera to see you.
 If you’re going to show an injury, rash, or any type of affliction to your doctor, make sure you can position yourself and your camera well enough for the camera to send your doctor a clear view of your issue.
 Make sure the lighting is correct as well because the camera can only depict as well as it processes the light.

 If you’re using a tablet or a telephone it helps to have an adjustable phone or tablet mount with a suitable surface to stick it on.
 If you’re using a laptop, an adjustable desk or table might be more helpful.
 In both those cases, an adjustable chair is recommended.
 These factors will improve your mobility during the video call so that the doctor can see any part of your body which you may need to show them.

-The good news is, if your doctor’s video conferencing software is “Banty Medical”, your video call is going to be a lot easier.
-As far as telemedicine goes, Banty Medical is a pretty helpful option in more than one aspect.
-Read more about Banty Medical and maybe mention it to your doctor.
+The good news is, if your doctor’s video conferencing software is “Banty Virtual Clinic”, your video call is going to be a lot easier.
+As far as telemedicine goes, Banty Virtual Clinic is a pretty helpful option in more than one aspect.
+Read more about Banty Virtual Clinic and maybe mention it to your doctor.
 Good luck on your doctor’s virtual medical appointment!